DeakinSync provides all the information and systems you are likely to need whilst studying at Deakin – all in the one place including:

 - Having the wrong information on your enrolment record, which means that you will need to make sure you update this with the correct information

 - Incorrect or incomplete address details

 - Late changes to enrolment details (in particular, the addition of units)

-To ensure you receive all your materials, check your postal and enrolment details in StudentConnect (and update if necessary).
-You can also send an email to firstname.lastname@example.org to enquire if your materials have been sent.
+To ensure you receive all your publications, check your postal and enrolment details in StudentConnect (and update if necessary).

 Within your unit materials, your Unit Chair will outline if you are required to purchase a textbook.
 You can also access a Student Booklist which lists the materials required for all units.

 There are a number of ways you can buy your textbooks, including:

 You can buy books online or by visiting a DUSA bookshop on campus.
 The DUSA Bookshop also offers a 2nd Hand Books service.